Gabatrix: the Terrorists of Batrice

 “Are we bringing anything to Fort Darwin?”
 Mizu asked Hamiza.

 Hamiza was first as she walked through the interior.
-The magnetic boots would clamp down on the deck as they produced very light taps in sound inside the spacesuits.
+The magnetic boots would clamp down on the deck and produce light tapping sounds inside the spacesuits with each step.
 A ladder system in the interior led up to the higher deck area where the pilothouse was located.
 She leaped as the magnetic boots disengaged from the deck.
-This caused her to float towards the top section, where she grabbed a pole extension so she could work her way to the small pilothouse.
+This caused her to float towards the top section, where she grabbed a pole extension to work her way to the small pilothouse.
 Mizu followed suit as he did the same thing.

-“Another two weeks, and you will be fully qualified to fly these shuttles,” Hamiza remarked.
+“Another two weeks, and you’ll be fully qualified to fly these shuttles,” Hamiza remarked.
 “Finally, get to say goodbye in training your ass.”

 There was a console where Hamiza went and placed her gloved hand on.
-A series of lights began to flick on as the shuttle doors began to close.
-With the vacuum of space, there was virtually no sound in the interior until the door snapped shut.
+A series of lights began to flick on as the shuttle doors started to close.
 Upon the door sealing itself, a secondary seal kicked in.
 Once that was handled, the ventilation system activated and began to move oxygen into the interior.
 The air started to pressurize, and the heating systems immediately began to flush in warm air.

 “Direct Fusion Drive at 100%,” Hamiza said.
 “In a minute, we can take off our helmets.
 Feel like you can pilot this guy to the shipyards and back?”

 “Sure thing,” Mizu replied as he saw the console near the armrest.
-He placed his gloved hand on it as blue lights illuminated from his augmented hand.
-It interfaced the controls as he began to process the feed and data to the shuttle’s computer system.
+He placed his gloved hand on it, causing blue lights to illuminate from his augmented hand.
+It interfaced with the controls as he began to process the feed and data to the shuttle’s computer system.

-Hamiza turned her helmet to look at him as he momentarily closed his eyes.
+Hamiza turned her helmet to look at him before he momentarily closed his eyes.

 “Hmm?”
 Mizu asked.